 Self-Affirmation (n): the act of affirming one's own worthiness and value as an individual for beneficial effect (such as increasing one's confidence or raising self-esteem).

-For some, practicing self-affirmations and attempting to uplift oneself in life is easier said than done.
-We are, after all, our own worst critics.
-Regardless of circumstance or privilege, it can be hard to be your own cheerleader and remain positive and uplifting; at times, it may even feel odd or uncomfortable.
-However, when practiced, positive affirmations have the ability to change one’s mindset, and ultimately their life, for the better
+During addiction recovery, practicing self-affirmations and attempting to uplift oneself in life is usually easier said than done.
+We are, after all, our own worst critics, and when we are in a negative headspace, positive affirmations or words can feel especially hard.
+Regardless of circumstance or privilege, it can be hard to be your own cheerleader and remain positive and uplifting.
+At times, it may even feel odd or uncomfortable to put into words how you feel about yourself or your capabilities.
+However, when practiced, positive affirmations have the ability to change one’s mindset, and ultimately their life, for the better.

 The Challenge to be Self-Affirming

-For those in recovery from Alcohol Use Disorder (AUD), utilizing positive affirmations in their daily life has the potential to help manage addiction, as those who suffer from AUD often experience feelings of low self-esteem and a lack of self-worth.
+For those in addiction recovery from Alcohol Use Disorder (AUD), utilizing positive affirmations and words in their daily life has the potential to help manage addiction, as those who suffer from AUD often experience feelings of low self-esteem and a lack of self-worth.

 Individuals struggling to maintain sobriety may be grappling with guilt from former relationships that have since dissolved due to their addiction(s) or having difficulty accepting and learning to live with the consequences of their actions.
-Whatever the case may be, people with AUD are often more challenged when listing things they’re either proud of or like about themselves.
+Whatever the case may be, people in addiction recovery from AUD are often more challenged when listing positive attributes or voicing self-affirmations about themselves.

 Improve Your Mental Health with Self Affirmations